loriot/AzureSolutionTemplate/README.md

 ```

 Once the deployment has completed perform the following actions:
-1. navigate to the [Azure portal](https://portal.azure.com) and start the Stream Analytics job manually using the button at the top of the blade.
-For detailed instructions, please see the [power-bi](power-bi/) folder readme
+1. Navigate to the [Azure portal](https://portal.azure.com) and start the Stream Analytics job manually using the button at the top of the blade.
+For detailed instructions, please see the [power-bi](power-bi/) folder readme.
-2. Add your new IoT Devices in Azure IoT Hub, the devices will be automatically provisioned into the Loriot Portal
+2. Add your new IoT Devices in Azure IoT Hub - the devices will be automatically provisioned in the Loriot Portal.
-3. Add the Device Twin Meta Data as specified [here](#device-twin-setup).
+3. Add the Device Twin metadata as specified [here](#device-twin-setup).

 ## Solution Content